Nick Deocampo

-Nicolas Armada Deocampo (born 1959), best known as Nick Deocampo, is a multi-awarded Filipino filmmaker, film historian, film literacy advocate, film producer, author and the director of the Center for New Cinema.
+Nicolas Armada Deocampo (born 1959), best known as Nick Deocampo, is a Filipino filmmaker, film historian, film literacy advocate, film producer, author and the director of the Center for New Cinema.

 Education

 Deocampo completed his basic education at West Visayas State University and finished salutatorian at Iloilo High School in 1976.
 He graduated cum laude with a bachelor's degree in Theater Arts at the University of the Philippines (UP) in 1981.